giantswarm/docs/README.md

 ### Table of contents and headline anchors

-The rendered documentation pages will have a table of contents on the top left and an achor for every intermediate headline.
+The rendered documentation pages will have a table of contents on the top left and an anchor for every intermediate headline.
 This anchor is normally generated from the headline's content.
 For example, a headline

     ### Another section with more content